Monitoring your the physical condition of your bearded dragon is an important part of keeping your lizard healthy.

 - Adjusting the lighting

-- Seeking veterinarian care
+- Seeking veterinarian care for an infected bearded dragon eye

-- Providing your beardie with vitamin supplements
+- Providing your bearded dragon with vitamin supplements

 Keep Your Bearded Dragon Hydrated